s-r-e-e-r-a-j/DirectoryBuster/README.md

    Type the website URL you want to scan, for example: `https://example.com`.

 2. **Choose a Wordlist File**:
-   Click the "Browse" button and select a wordlist file (e.g., `common-pathparameters.txt`).
+   Click the "Browse" button and select a wordlist file (e.g., `common-directories.txt`).

 3. **Add Extensions (Optional)**:
    If you want to test specific file types, type the extensions separated by commas (e.g., `.js,.php,.html`).